-HR executives are no longer only job hunters but brand builders, thanks to the emergence of new digital media techniques.
+HR Industry executives are no longer only job hunters but brand builders, thanks to the emergence of new digital media techniques.

 Employees have done a lot to shape digital marketing strategies in their job and other relevant duties.
 For example, a high-quality workforce has replaced social media posts as a regular practice in the corporate sector.
 Today, firms are always looking for new ways to teach, attract, and manage their workforce.